The Quiet Role of Plants on a Language Holiday

 Tea break Blue Noun Language Hub

-In other words, it’s thriving!
+In other words, it’s thriving.

 “Just like your English!”
-I said.
+I told her.

 Plants in the Classroom

 This is possibly a corny thing to say, but it is true.
-Two weeks ago it was so much smaller and fragile.
+Two weeks ago, it was so much smaller and fragile.
 Now it is strong and ready to be used!

 (Artist Adam J. Kurtz has a lot to say in favour of risking being corny by being sincere in his You Are Here – For Now podcast).

-Live Language Learning with Plants and Gardens
+Live Language Learning with Plants and Scottish Gardens

 When your experience is memorable,